FaireX93/rsschool-cv/cv.md

 ## Education

-1. 2011-2016 Academy of the ministry of internal affairs of the republic of belarus
+1. 2011-2016 Academy of the ministry of internal affairs of the republic of Belarus

 ## Work experience